Mew (band)

-Mew are a Danish alternative rock band, consisting of Jonas Bjerre (lead vocals), Johan Wohlert (bass) and Silas Utke Graae Jørgensen (drums).
-Johan Wohlert left the band in 2006 before the birth of his first child, but made a return in 2013 while the band were in the studio, before making his first live appearances since his departure in 2014.
-Guitarist Bo Madsen left the band in June 2015.
-This was confirmed in a statement on the band's official website on 1 July of the same year.
+Mew is a Danish alternative rock band from Copenhagen, formed in 1995.
+The band is made up of Jonas Bjerre (lead vocals), Johan Wohlert (bass) and Silas Utke Graae Jørgensen (drums).
+From 1995 to 2015, the band also included guitarist Bo Madsen, while bassist Wohlert was absent from the band from 2006 to 2013.

+The band began to receive attention with their third album Frengers (2003).
 Whilst their music may be classified as indie and on occasion progressive rock, former guitarist Bo Madsen said "I usually say we are 'indie stadium.'
 A mix between 'feelings' and 'thinking' is usually good."

+The band plays farewell shows in 2025 due to Bjerre's departure from the band.

 History

-Origins (1995–2003)
+Formation and debut album (1995–2000)

-Formed in 1995 in Hellerup, an upper-class suburb of Copenhagen, they had a profound impact on the Danish indie scene, emerging alongside the likes of Carpark North, Swan Lee and Saybia, amongst others, in 2003.
-They released their debut album A Triumph for Man in April 1997 and its follow-up Half the World is Watching Me in 2000.
-At the 2003 Danish Music Critics Award Show, Mew won the awards for "Album of the Year" and "Band of the Year".
+Formed in 1995 in Hellerup, a suburb of Copenhagen, they had a profound impact on the Danish indie scene, emerging alongside the likes of Carpark North, Swan Lee and Saybia, in the early 2000s.
+They released their debut album A Triumph for Man in April 1997 and its follow-up Half the World is Watching Me was released in May 2000.

-Frengers (2003–2005)
+Frengers (2003–2004)

-Their first commercial success came with Frengers, released in 2003, described as "a work of quiet brilliance, aiming for the epic without straying into the bombastic, offering cerebral arrangements while keeping things accessible."
-The album was well received.
+Their first commercial success came with their third album Frengers, released in 2003.
+At the 2004 Steppeulven awards, Mew won the awards for "Album of the Year" and "Band of the Year".
 After a European tour supporting R.E.M. they began to attract wider attention.